CS2613-FA23/explorationactivity2-cookedbee/README.md

 # Question 3 ✨

-   The purpose of my program is to create a 3D animated animal creature that rotates.
-The animation is hosted on a html webpage.
+   The purpose of my program is to create a 3D animated animal creature (it's supposed to reseble a cat....) that rotates.
+The
+   animation is hosted on a html webpage.
 I wanted to create something simple that shows off the main functionalities of the library.

 # Question 4 ✨